Stochastic Approximation for Risk-aware Markov Decision Processes: Numerical experiments

-where the gradient estimation of the current stage is combined with computation of the saddle-point $(y_{t}^{n}(s_{t}^{n},\,a^{n}),\,z_{t}^{n}(s_{t}^{n},\,a^{n})$ (in SASP, the moving average of historical estimations $(y^{n,t}(s_{t}^{n},\,a^{n}),\,z^{n,t}(s_{t}^{n},\,a^{n}))$ is used for this purpose).
+where the subgradient estimation of the current iteration is combined with computation of the saddle-point $(y_{t}^{n}(s_{t}^{n},\,a^{n}),\,z_{t}^{n}(s_{t}^{n},\,a^{n})$ (in SASP, the moving average of historical estimations $(y^{n,t}(s_{t}^{n},\,a^{n}),\,z^{n,t}(s_{t}^{n},\,a^{n}))$ is used for this purpose).
 In this experiment, we set the number of outer iterations to be $N=3000$ and the number of inner iterations to be $T=100$, we take a linear learning rate $k=1$, and we set the step-size for risk estimation to be $\lambda_{t,\alpha}=Ct^{-\alpha}$ with $\alpha=1/2$.
-We compare the two procedures for a functionally coherent risk measure as discussed in Example \ref{Example 3.2}.
-Figure 4 suggests that RaQL (which runs on SASP) greatly outperforms our earlier algorithm in \cite{Huang2017} (which ran on SGD), especially when the underlying risk measure is non-smooth and degenerate.
+We compare the two procedures for a functionally coherent risk measure (see Example \ref{Example 3.2}).
+Figure 3 suggests that RaQL running on SASP has a lower relative error compared to the modified algorithm which uses stochastic subgradient descent, especially when the underlying risk measure is non-smooth and degenerate.